 What is cholesterol?

 Cholesterol is a group of fats.
 It is a fat like substance called a lipid that is primarily produced by the liver.
 Your body needs cholesterol to carry out various processes in the body and acts as a starting point for some hormones and generally plays an important role in maintaining good health.
-However, too much of the wrong type of cholesterol can leave a build-up of fat (fatty deposit) in the arteries.
-This may damage your arteries and may raise your risk of heart disease.
+However, it is important to keep cholesterol in a healthy balance.

 Types of cholesterol